jinmyeonglee/UCI_2018Project/README.md

 * ZhangShasha algorithm is one of the Tree Edit Distance, and computes with Insert, Delete, Replace cost.
 * I changed this cost with levels matrix.
 * All tags can be classified to one of the 4 levels(Levels will be explaned at introduction section).
-* And each level has own insert_delete weight, and replace cost.
+* And each level has own insert_delete weight, and replace weight.
+* And the final replace cost is (replace level weight * string edit distance).
 * The antecedent can be parsed with SBAR tags.
 I found all antecedent has SBAR tag.
 * The consequent can be parsed with excepting the SBAR tags and parsing VP.